timvanoijen/categorytheoryforprogrammers-java/README.md

 ### Answers
 1.
-a) Add one edge from the single node to itself (identity)
+   - (a) Add one edge from the single node to itself (identity).
-b) Assuming the existing edge is the identity morphism, we don't need to add anything.
+   - (b) Assuming the existing edge is the identity morphism, we don't need to add anything.
+Otherwise the identity edge needs to be added and all self-compositions of the existing edge need to be added.
-c) Add an edge from the two nodes to themselves (identity).
+   - (c) Add an edge from the two nodes to themselves (identity).
-d) An edge needs to be added for each possible word that can be formed plus the identity edge.
+   - (d) An edge needs to be added for each possible word that can be formed plus the identity edge.

+2.
+   - (a) A partial order
+   - (b) A partial order

+3.
+The Bool type with the operation AND is a monoid because the operation
+   * is associative, because ((a AND b) AND c) = (A AND (B AND C))
+   * has the identity element True, because (a AND True) = a